AI in Logistics: Real-World Use Cases, Benefits, ROI and Challenges

 Smarter Decisions, Faster

-In logistics, timing is everything.
 AI compresses the decision window, surfacing patterns and risks in real time, so managers aren’t stuck reacting too late or guessing too early.
+Some of this now gets packaged as dedicated decision intelligence services — dashboards and models built specifically to turn that flood of signals into a clear next step.

 Cost Control That Actually Works